-The college accepts ten Associate Members a term, only from OSAP, who meet certain qualifications and who are recommended by us.
-Trinity has always given these students a warm welcome possibly in part because our director was a classmate in Oxford of the previous Master in 1962.
+The college accepts Associate Members who meet certain qualifications and who are recommended by us.
+Trinity has always given these students a warm welcome possibly in part because our founder was a classmate in Oxford of the previous Master in 1962.

 Trinity’s many well-known graduates include Cardinal Newman and two Prime Ministers: William Pitt the Elder who was very pro-American and Lord North who was somewhat less so.